Tags

 The average handle time (AHT) is the average duration of calls between agents and customers.
 It includes the entire transaction, from when the customer initiates the call to after-call work (like surveys, for instance).

-Brynn, our Team Lead in Support QA and Development, explains how AHT plays its part in contact center shrinkage: “The work doesn’t stop once you’ve managed to reduce your shrinkage to an acceptable percentage!
+Brynn, our Team Lead in Support QA and Development, explains how AHT plays its part in contact centre shrinkage: “The work doesn’t stop once you’ve managed to reduce your shrinkage to an acceptable percentage!
 Measure shrinkage regularly (or as regularly as you can), and try to judge it alongside other metrics—looking at one data point in a vacuum generally isn’t helpful.”

 The best thing: You don’t need to contact support or IT, or wait for someone to pull the data for you—it’s right there at your fingertips.